 You’ve been hired by a nefarious city counsellor who is heading up a secret project to silence the voices of the city’s artists, writers, intellectuals, thinkers and anyone with enough cognitive wherewithal to challenge and expose the injustices of the status quo to the city’s citizens.
 Crooked injustices that once revealed, could threaten the comfortably orchestrated living arrangements of all double-dealing politicians syphoning the life out of what was once a prosperous city.
 Sal passes you the briefcase holding the money and contract, which outlines the terms of the agreement and provides a back-story regarding the subject in question.
 You pop open the briefcase, count the down payment, study the enclosed identifying photograph, then read out the instructions.
-You’re not to injure him, but let him know his presence in Knuckle Bay is under threat, should he continue to dissect the sociological discrepancies and deconstruct the civil injustices of the city and its politicians.
+You’re not to hurt him, too much, but let him know his presence in Knuckle Bay is under threat, should he continue to dissect the social discrepancies and deconstruct the civil injustices of the city and its movers and shakers.
 It describes your target tonight, one James Jirat Patradoon, as:

-“A strikingly skilful artist, who is sensitive to the social nuances of his environment and capable of comprehending and exploring a broad spectrum of expression.
-He is aware of the restrictions that operating in only one medium brings, and is cognisant to the fact that any medium is merely a vehicle for ideas, the vessel to express thoughts, tell stories and portray concepts.
-Frighteningly imaginative, he has created fictional worlds filled with character-driven narratives held together by a common thread of intelligence, on a tapestry of appropriated visuals, contemporary digital mythologies and a stylistic flair that is second to none.
+“A skilful artist, who is sensitive to the social nuances of his environment and capable of comprehending and exploring a broad spectrum of expression.
+He is aware of the restrictions that operating in only one medium brings, and is cognizant to the fact that any medium is merely a vehicle for ideas, the vessel to express thoughts, tell stories and portray concepts.
+Frighteningly imaginative, he has created fictional worlds filled with character-driven narratives on a tapestry of appropriated visuals, contemporary digital mythologies and a stylistic flair that is second to none.

 Patradoon is an artist with X-ray vision, with the ability to see through things for what they are, and a disposition that distils behaviours and contemporary trends into articulated pixels.
 He exposes truth, often turning the gun on his own intimacies by putting himself in the analytical crosshairs.
 Dangerously educated, he is an artist who has fostered and developed his creativity whilst immersed within intensive tertiary institutions.
 He celebrates, embraces and succumbs to the unknown, allowing himself to fall through the never-ending universe of imagination without fear.
-Patradoon is an artist who compares himself to the best in the world, and his lack of satisfaction with what he achieves fuels his existential need to develop as a creator.
-A self-confessed image and internet junky, he spends hours feeding his addiction to aesthetics, gorging himself on stimulation with an insatiable appetite for films, books, comics, art, photography, cartoons, music and fashion.
+Patradoon is an artist who compares himself to the best in the world, and his lack of satisfaction with what he achieves fuels his need to develop as a creator.

-You finish reading the contract and click the leather briefcase closed as Sal pulls the car up at what the GPS tells you is the correct address.
+You finish reading the contract and click the leather briefcase closed as Sal pulls the car up at what the GPS (which has started to behave erratically) tells you is the correct address.
 You adjust your mask and finalise the plan with your brother, then step out of the car and survey the apartment building and its immediate surrounds.
-As you soak in the environment, intense waves of nostalgic dejavu start to flood your consciousness – the gardens, the kids playing on the street, the arrangement of the windows and the names scrawled into what was once the wet cement all seem oddly familiar.
+As you soak in the environment, intense waves of nostalgic déjà vu start to flood your consciousness – the gardens, the kids playing on the street, the arrangement of the windows and the names scrawled into what was once the wet cement all seem oddly familiar.
 You exchange uneasy glances with Sal, who is evidently feeling the same way.
-As your leather boots echo their way up the stairwell, the unusual feeling intensifies and you begin to feel light headed, dizzy and disorientated.
+As your leather boots echo their way up the stairwell, the unusual feeling intensifies and you begin to feel light-headed, dizzy and disorientated.
 Drawn to the door, you let yourself in with a heightened sense of foreboding with Sal following closely behind.
-A bead of sweat trickles out from under your mask and you become aware of the sound of your brothers unnervingly heavy breathing.
-The interior of the apartment is devoid of light and home to a disorienting, deep blackness.
-You fumble around in the dark and as your groping hands locate what you thought was a light switch, the physical realm to which you had become accustomed to, dematerialises instantaneously.
+A bead of sweat trickles out from under your mask and you become aware of the sound of your brother’s unnervingly heavy breathing.
+The interior of the apartment is devoid of light and home to a disorienting, deep darkness.
+You fumble around in the lightless room and as your groping hands locate what you thought was a light switch, the physical realm to which you had become accustomed to, dematerialises instantaneously.
 You find yourselves alone in a stark white never-ending void in every direction.

 An ethereal light emanates from the nothingness and the only thing you can see is a white desk and white chair with a large white computer screen on it; the screen-saver is cascading through space as if it’s never been interrupted.
 You approach the screen apprehensively, not sure if you’re dreaming, awake, tripping, dying or are arriving at the gates of a digital heaven.
 As you swipe the mouse and reveal the contents behind the stars, you become instantly, frighteningly and uncompromisingly aware that your sense of self and reality is not everything you’d been led to believe.
 Your life literally flashes before your eyes as thousands of deconstructed illustrations of you and your brother in various stages of development flick through the screen faster than you can comprehend.
 Your sense of reason struggles to grapple with the magnitude of the situation, the electrons in your brain react instinctively to the information your eyes are supplying.
 You feel weak, sick, stunned and anxious – as if you just received the answer to a question you never asked.
 Sal breaks you out of this trance by tapping you on the shoulder, all pigmentation has drained from his face and he looks as if he’s seen a ghost.